adamsilver/fdpb/01-Register.md

 </div>
 ```

 The classes themselves act as hooks for styling and behaviour.
-The provided code[^] and demo will show this further.
+You can view a demo of the code[^] to see how these things apply, and customise them to your needs.

 ## Summary